 One of the strangest occurrences in NFL history is the retirement of Barry Sanders.
-One of the best running backs and football players ever retired after just his 10th season, in the midst of his prime.
+One of the greatest running backs and football players ever retired after just his 10th season, in the midst of his prime.

 Currently sitting at number three on the all-time rushing list in NFL history, the Hall-of-Fame back could have easily topped Walter Payton’s record for NFL career rushing yards, but instead chose an early retirement.

 Why Did Barry Sanders Retire?